Monsterrhino/MonsterrhinoMotion/Documentation/Documentation.md

 ### Hold mode

-Velocity remains unchanged, unless stop event occurs.
+In this mode velocity remains unchanged, unless a stop event occurs.
-TODO
+If you change velocity after ramp mode was set to hold mode nothing happens.

 ## Startup parameters